 If you have an acrylic aquarium, be sure to choose a cleaner that won’t scratch the surface.

 If you want to clean any of the other larger decorations you’ve removed (from step two), you can do this in the bucket of siphoned out water; using a clean soft-bristled toothbrush.

 Never use soap or other cleaning products; this can be deadly to your fish.

-You might also want to consider having a clean-up crew, which will eat some of the algae in the tank.
+You might also want to consider having a clean-up crew of algae eaters, which will eat some of the algae in the tank.